nervana21/bitcoin-rpc-codegen/README.md

 # Bitcoin RPC Code Generator

-A tool for generating type-safe Rust RPC client code for Bitcoin Core's JSON-RPC API.
-This project parses Bitcoin Core's API documentation (from a JSON file) and automatically produces both client methods and Rust types for interacting with the node.
+A **Universal Adapter** for Bitcoin RPC communication, seamlessly translating your Rust applications' requests into the native language of your Bitcoin nodes.

+No more compatibility headaches—simply tell your application, "Connect to my Bitcoin node," and the adapter intelligently handles the rest.

+## What Does "Universal Adapter" Mean?

+- **Automatic Version Detection:** It queries your Bitcoin node, asking, "Which language (version) do you speak?"
+- **Dynamic Client Generation:** It responds with, "Great, I speak that language too!" and automatically generates type-safe Rust RPC client methods tailored specifically for your node's Bitcoin Core version.
+- **Type-safe and Secure:** The generated Rust methods and response types ensure compile-time validation, drastically reducing runtime errors.

 ## Features

-- **Type-safe Code Generation:** Automatically produces Rust client methods and strongly typed response structures based on Bitcoin Core's RPC API documentation.
-- **Support for Multiple Versions:** Generate clients for Bitcoin Core versions from v17 through v28.
-(Currently, the default configuration targets v28.)
-- **Automatic Parameter Validation:** Generated methods include basic input validation and enforce type safety at compile time.
-- **Error Handling:** Uses `anyhow` for comprehensive error reporting, ensuring that RPC errors and parsing issues are clear.
-- **Integration with Bitcoin Libraries:** Leverages industry-standard crates such as `bitcoin` and `bitcoincore-rpc` for Bitcoin types and connecting to a Bitcoin Core node.
+- **Version-Agnostic:** Supports Bitcoin Core RPC versions v17 to v28, adapting automatically based on your node's capabilities.
+- **Strongly Typed API:** Eliminates guesswork and manual parsing, improving maintainability and security.
+- **Robust Error Handling:** Uses idiomatic Rust error handling (`anyhow`) to clearly communicate issues during RPC calls.
-- **Build Process Integration:** Generated code is produced into Cargo's build directory via `OUT_DIR` at compile time, making integration with your Rust projects seamless.
+- **Seamless Integration:** Generated code is easily integrated into your Rust projects, fitting naturally into your build process via Cargo's `OUT_DIR`.

-## Supported Versions

-- Bitcoin Core versions: v17 to v28
-  (The code generation supports all versions, though v28 is the default target.)

-## Installation
+## Quick Start

-You can install the code generator using Cargo:
+Install the generator with Cargo:

 ```bash
 cargo install bitcoin-rpc-codegen
 ```

-Alternatively, clone the repository for local development:
+Or clone the repository:

 ```bash
 git clone https://github.com/yourusername/bitcoin-rpc-codegen.git